astronights/astronights.github.io/public/content/Experience.md

 - Title: Data Scientist, Monetization
 - Period: Jan 2023 - Present
 - Description:
+  - Transforming SG Point of Sale transactions with AI, advancing customer acquisition across segments.
-  - Implemented propensity models driving credit and treasury product adoption with a 3x uplift across marketing campaigns and an average increase of $5 million in annual revenue for the bank.
+  - Developed propensity-based models driving credit and treasury product adoption with a 3x uplift across marketing campaigns and an average increase of $2 million in annual revenue.
   - Enhanced customer retention using LLMs to score surveys and identify pertinent product use cases.
   - Led a team to develop a standardized ML framework optimizing the AI Lab data and model pipelines.
 - Badges: